johnnymetz/johnny-metz-blog/content/posts/docker-prune.md

 draft: true
 ---

-[//]: # (elementary question but is there direct coorelation between imaze size and consumed disk?)

 Docker is a platform for developing, shipping and running applications in isolated, lightweight and portable containers.
 It is a critical part of a developer's toolbelt and one I use just about everyday.

 Docker can consume a large amount of disk space.
 Per the [Docker documentation](https://docs.docker.com/config/pruning/):